MicrosoftDocs/dynamics-365-fraud-protection/content/overview.md

 ---
 author: josaw1
-description: This article provides an overview of Microsoft Dynamics 365 Fraud Protection features and its mission.
+description: This article provides an overview of Microsoft Dynamics 365 Fraud Protection and its mission.

 ms.author: josaw
 ms.date: 05/04/2022